Asymptotical properties of distributions of isotropic L\' evy processes: Asymptotic of the transition density of unimodal L evy processes

-Throughout this section we assume that $X$ is a unimodel L\' evy process in $\R^d$, $d\geq 1$ with the characteristic exponent $\xi \to \psi(|\xi|)$, and that $p(t,x)$ and $J(x)$ are the transition density and the jumping kernel of $X_t$, respectively.
+Throughout this section we assume that $X$ is a unimodal L\' evy process in $\R^d$, $d\geq 1$ with the characteristic exponent $\xi \to \psi(|\xi|)$, and that $p(t,x)$ and $J(x)$ are the transition density and the jumping kernel of $X_t$, respectively.